and Sharon Thormahlen

 14. Birds of Blueridge-Sharon Thormahlen and Anna

-Jenkins: Inspired by a wonderful week spent at Chimney
+Jenkins: This was nspired by a wonderful week spent at Chimney

-with the phenomenal colors of the Blue Ridge Mountains
+a beautiful fall with the phenomenal colors of the Blue Ridge

-and the birds singing like we've never heardthem before.
+birds singing like we've never heard them before.

 15. Carrickfergus-Traditional Irish.
 Named after a

-All original tunes are copyright protected and permission granted
+All original tunes are copyright protected and permission was granted

 for all others.

-The tunes on this CD are available in sheet music in the following
+The tunes on this CD are available as sheet music in the following

 #1, 10, 12, and 13 are in Moon Over the Mountain